Last update: Sept. 19, 2020.

 After Hedwig, came Rosa.
 Rosa married Arthur Benscher.
 They had one child: Walter.
 Walter is married to Gretchen, and they lived in Rockville Center, Long Island.
 In 1994 they moved to Northfield, NY.
 They have 3 married children.
 Daniel, (who is the father of Jason), Leslie, (who is the mother of Elise and Sarah), and David.

 After Rosa, came Victor Bach.
 After tenth grade, Victor entered the Hirsch Copper and Brass company, one of the greatest metal companies in Germany.
 Starting out as a clerk, he rapidly climbed the executive ladder, until he became General Director.
 Victor Bach was very active in the Zionist movement in Germany, serving as director of Keren Hayesod.
 He married Erna Benscher Bach (sister of his sister Rosa's husband).
-Victor Bach and Erna Benscher Bach had two children Ruth Bach (b.
-Jan.
-15, 1923) and Gabriel Bach ("Gabby") (b.
+Victor Bach and Erna Benscher Bach had two children Ruth Bach (Jan.
+15, 1923 - Sept.
+17,2020) and Gabriel Bach ("Gabby") (b.
 March 13, 1927).
 Right before the war, in late 1938, Victor and his family escaped to Holland, two weeks before Kristalnacht, and in 1940 emigrated to Palestine, after he managed to transfer a large part of his fortune, by putting it under his relatives' names, who were already there.
 Thanks to him, many of his relatives were able to emigrate from Germany before it was too late.
 In Palestine, and then Israel, he became a member of the Board of Directors of Bank Leumi, and founded and directed the first Israeli company for mutual funds, PIA.

 Victor and Erna's daughter, Ruth Bach, had a very interesting life.
 Between 1940 and 1945, she worked under Richard Graves, the commissioner of labor in the British mandate to Palestine.
 Between 1951 and 1953 she worked in the Israeli consulate in New York, and between 1953 and 1959 she was executive secretary of Teddy Kollek, who was then Chief of Staff in the prime minister's office, who was also in charge of tourism.
 She was then appointed to be in charge of entertainment and culture in the Israeli cruise-boats Jerusalem (1959-1962) and Shalom (1962-1967).
 She later became public relations officer of Tel-Aviv Hilton, then moved to the Jerusalem Hilton, and before retiring, she managed the guest-house for creative artists, of the project Mishkanot Shaananim, an artist colony in Jerusalem, where the famous windmill stands.